baskaufs/guid-o-matic/README.md

 - allows linking of any number of classes whose instances have a many-to-one relationship with the focal class (i.e. a "star schema").
 This includes [Darwin Core Archive (DwCa)](http://www.gbif.org/resource/80636) files.
 - output can be onscreen or to a file.
 - output can be a single record or a dump of the entire database.
-- the main script is included in an Xquery module so that it could potentially be called from the [BaseX Web Application](http://docs.basex.org/wiki/Web_Application) and therefore be used to actually dereference IRIs.
+- the main script is included in an XQuery module so that it could potentially be called from the [BaseX Web Application](http://docs.basex.org/wiki/Web_Application) and therefore be used to actually dereference IRIs.
 (In that case, the code would probably be hacked to pull the data from an XML database rather than from the CSV files.)

-Version 2 is written in [Xquery (a W3C Recommendation)](https://www.w3.org/TR/xquery/).
-It can be run using [BaseX](http://basex.org/), a free Xquery processor.
+Version 2 is written in [XQuery (a W3C Recommendation)](https://www.w3.org/TR/xquery/).
+It can be run using [BaseX](http://basex.org/), a free XQuery processor.
 Instructions for setting everything up are elsewhere.

 In addition to the main script that generates the RDF, there is an additional script that processes a Darwin Core Archive so that it can be used as source data.
 It pulls information from the meta.xml file to generate hackable mappings from the CSV files to the RDF.